nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 To reject:

-* Scroll down to the "Article status" tab and and click on "Change article status" then option "Reject this article" (highlighted in red)
+* Scroll down to the "Article status" tab and click on "Change article status" then option "Reject this article" (highlighted in red)

 <img src="Reject.svg" alt="Reject" width="400"/>